MailTape/MailTape-v1/_posts/2017-04-16-Johnny Hawaii.md

 _Inès_: **"**2015.
 The South of France.
 Early afternoon.
 25°C. Olive trees and flamingos in the background, and Johnny Hawaii playing his set at [This Is Not A Love Song](https://thisisnotalovesong.fr/ "Website") festival.
 Much like this memory, Johnny Hawaii's songs have this peaceful aura, like a hazy Sunday morning spent doing nothing or taking a nap on a warm afternoon, just because we have the luxury to do so.
 Pure, unaltered tranquility.**"**

 + ## The Radio Dept. - It's Personal
-_Inès_: **"**Okay so now we're traveling to a colder country thanks to The Radio Dept.'s, a Swedish band, "It's Personal".
-I have always enjoyed this cold and dreamy vibe that can be found across their tracks, and this one is one my favorites.
-The way it builds up, mixing some kind of sadness with optimism, every detail of the song becoming more and more intese...
-Kind of feels cathartic, an amazing song for long walks when you need to figure out things i guess.  **"**
+_Inès_: **"**Okay so now we're going to a colder country thanks to Swedish The Radio Dept.'s "It's Personal".
+I have always enjoyed this cold yet dreamy vibe that can be found across their tracks, and this one is one my favorites.
+Mixing sadness and optimism, it builds up with such intensity, feeling overall kind of cathartic.
+The perfect song to clear your head out to.**"**

 + ## Beach House - Sparks
-_Inès_: **"**I have been listening for this song on repeat for the last few days/weeks.
-It has this quiet optimism, feels like  **"**
+_Inès_: **"**I have been listening for this song on repeat for the last few weeks.
+This song has this quiet optimism, making you feel like your in a movie's happy ending (which, to be fair, has its perks in everyday life).
+So nice.**"**

 + ## The Brian Jonestown Massacre - Viholliseni Maalla
-_Inès_: **"**I know there is no need to present the BJM, and this song taken from "Aufheben" is really nice.
-Sung in Finnish, it just feels like a warm blanket **"**
+_Inès_: **"**No need to say anything about the Brian Jonestown Massacre, amazing psych band (with the coolest tambourine player).
+Taken from their album "Aufheben", _Viholliseni Maalla_ feels like a warm blanket, or walking through ethereal clouds, or seeing life through a sepia filter.
+Very comforting.**"**

 <p id="outroduction">That’s all folks!
 Thanks to [Johnny Hawaii](https://www.facebook.com/johnnyhawaiiband/ "Facebook") for his participation, and Anais for the illustration.
 Have a lazy Eastern Sunday, and enjoy the fact that your weekend won't be over so soon. </p>